-The table shows interest rates used by the CNB to calculate and pay interest on funds deposited with the CNB and on issued securities.
+The table shows interest rates paid by the CNB on funds deposited with the CNB as well as on securities issued.

-Interest rates paid by the CNB for appropriated statutory reserve funds are set by a decision of the Council of the CNB.
-Until April 2005, the appropriated statutory reserve funds included the calculated statutory reserve funds that were deposit in a special statutory reserve account with the CNB, or maintained (in average) in bank's settlement accounts, or deposited in a special account with the CNB for the settlement of net positions in the NCS.
-From April 2005, they include the calculated statutory reserve funds allocated to a special statutory reserve account with the CNB (column 3).
+Interest rates paid by the CNB for appropriated statutory reserve funds are being set by the Council of the CNB.
+Until 7 October 1993, the CNB was setting different exchange rates for statutory reserve funds based on savings and time deposits.
+Therefore, for that period the table reports the weighted average interest rate on appropriated statutory reserve funds (column 3).
+From 8 October 1993 until the end of February 1994, the CNB paid no interest on appropriated statutory reserve funds, and since March 1994, uniform rate has been applied to these funds.

 Interest rates on CNB bills on an obligatory basis are set by a decision of the Council of the CNB.
-Interest rates on CNB bills on a voluntary basis are set at CNB bills' auction sales.
-Congruently, columns 5, 6 and 7 report weighted average interest rates attained at auctions of CNB bills.
+Until October 1993, interest rates on CNB bills on a voluntary basis were also set by the Council of the CNB, while since November 1993, they have been set at CNB bills' auction sales.
+Congruently, since November 1993, columns 5, 6 and 7 report weighted average interest rates attained at auctions of CNB bills.

-From November 1994 through January 2001, columns 7 and 8 report interest rates on CNB bills on a voluntary basis due in 91 and 182 days respectively.
+Until October 1994, interest rates on CNB bills on a voluntary basis due in 30 and 90 days are reported in columns 6 and 7 respectively.
+From November 1994 through January 2001, columns 7 and 9 report interest rates on CNB bills on a voluntary basis due in 91 and 182 days respectively.